-Waterfalling generally means that we have to go to remote places, which further means that we have to drive almost everywhere we go.
-However, not everywhere has cell phone reception so I tend to favor these navigation systems, especially since I can do some pre-trip research, map out where we’re going, and then upload the waypoints (as well as routes sometimes) to a unit like the Garmin Nuvi.
+Waterfalling generally means that we have to go to remote places.
+Thus, we have to drive almost everywhere we go.
+However, not everywhere has cell phone reception.

 Chemical Protection: Sunscreen, Lip Balm, and Insect Repellant

-Admittedly, I’ve been sloppy about the sunscreen and lip balm so Julie’s usually the one who brings this.
-But regardless of who brings what, I’m often glad that she does because I have the sun spots and moles on my skin to make me keenly aware of the potential for skin cancer from the sun.
+After all, I have the sun spots and moles on my skin to make me keenly aware of the potential for skin cancer from sun exposure.

 Physical Sun Protection: Hat and Sunglasses